tbruyelle/genbox/PROP-001.md

 +-----------+------------+------------+------------+------------+-------------+
 ```

-As printed in the output of the command, the diff is always 0, meaning there's
+As printed in the output of the command, the diff is 0, meaning there is
 no difference between the tally computed from the data and the `TallyResult`
 field of the proposal.

 ## Consolidate accounts

 The program allows you to create a `data/prop848/accounts.json` file that
-consolidates all the interesting data from an account.
-This file will be used
+consolidates all the relevant data for accounts.
+This file will be the starting
-by the following command to compute other things.
+point for the following steps, and will be fed to this very same program
+but using a different command.

 ```
 $ go run . accounts data/prop848/